runtimerobotics/fusion360-urdf-ros2/modeling.md

 We can create the next wheel with the same process we have done with the first wheel.

 # 4) Moving Robot to Ground Level

-After creating 2 wheels and the chasis, totally, we have 3 bodies.
+After creating 2 wheels and the base_link, we have 3 independent bodies.
 The next step is to move the entire robot above the design plane.
-You can compute the distance by measuring it and you can move the robot using Move button.
+You can compute the distance by measuring it and moving the robot using the *Move button*.
 Make sure you have selected all the 3 bodies before you move.
-You can roughly put 25 mm as Z value in Move window to lift the robot up from the design floor.
+You can roughly put *25 mm* as the *Z value* in the *Move window* to lift the robot from the design floor.

-You can find the robot position like the following image.
+You can find the robot's position in the following image.

 <p align="center">
   <img src="img/modeling/wheel_4.png" alt="wheels" width="100%">
 </p>

-Here is the side of the lifted robot.
+Here is the side view of the lifted robot.

 <p align="center">
   <img src="img/modeling/lift_robot.png" alt="lift_robot" width="100%">